Angiotensin-converting enzyme 2

 Angiotensin-converting enzyme 2 (ACE2) is an enzyme that can be found either attached to the membrane of cells (mACE2) in the intestines, kidney, testis, gallbladder, and heart or in a soluble form (sACE2).
 Both membrane bound and soluble ACE2 are integral parts of the renin–angiotensin–aldosterone system (RAAS) that exists to keep the body's blood pressure in check. mACE2 is cleaved by the enzyme ADAM17 in a process regulated by substrate presentation.
 ADAM17 cleavage releases the extracellular domain creating soluble ACE2 (sACE2).
 ACE2 enzyme activity opposes the classical arm of the RAAS by lowering blood pressure through catalyzing the hydrolysis of angiotensin II (a vasoconstrictor peptide which raises blood pressure) into angiotensin (1–7) (a vasodilator).
 Angiotensin (1-7) in turns binds to MasR receptors creating localized vasodilation and hence decreasing blood pressure.
 This decrease in blood pressure makes the entire process a promising drug target for treating cardiovascular diseases.

-mACE2 also serves as the entry point into cells for some coronaviruses, including HCoV-NL63, SARS-CoV, and SARS-CoV-2.
+mACE2 (Membrane-bound angiotensin-converting enzyme 2) also serves as the entry point into cells for some coronaviruses, including HCoV-NL63, SARS-CoV, and SARS-CoV-2.
 While mACE2's function is not that of a biological receptor, because of its receptor-like interaction with viruses it is also referred to as the ACE2 receptor.
 The human version of the enzyme can be referred to as hACE2.